zeskeertwee/vach/vach-cli/README.md

 # Inputs can be added in tandem
 vach pack -o hello.vach -i hi.txt bye.txt -d greetings PR -r talks

-# Also use another archive as input using the "-z" or "--source" flag
-# The other archive should be standard, meaning no encryption nor custom magic.
-Tho it can be compressed
-vach pack -z another.vach -o hello.vach -i hello.txt goodbye.txt

 # Exclude a given file from the queue
 vach pack -x hello/secret.txt -o hello.vach -d hello